dotnet/csharplang/proposals/improved-interpolated-strings.md

 Some cases may be able to get away with `CallerArgumentExpression`, provided that support does land in C# 10.
 But for cases that invoke a method/property, that may not be sufficient.

+_Answer_:

+While there are some interesting parts to templated strings we could explore in an orthogonal language feature, we don't think a specific syntax here has much benefit over solutions such as using a tuple: `$"{("StructuredCategory", myExpression)}"`.

-#### Lowering
+#### Performing the conversion

 Given an _applicable\_interpolated\_string\_builder\_type_ `T` and an _interpolated\_string\_expression_ `i` that had a valid `Create` method `Fc` and `Append...` methods `Fa` resolved, lowering for `i` is performed as follows:

-1. If the `InterpolatedStringBuilderAttribute` on `T` specifies false for `UseLazyComputation`, the following steps are taken:
 1. Any arguments to `Fc` that occur lexically before `i` are evaluated and stored into temporary variables in lexical order.
-    2. All _interpolation_ components of `i` are evaluated in lexical order and stored into temporary variables.
+In order to preserve lexical ordering, if `i` occurred as part of a larger expression `e`, any components of `e` that occurred before `i` will be evaluated as well, again in lexical order.
-    3. `Fc` is called with the length of the interpolated string literal components, the number of _interpolation_ holes, any previously evaluated arguments, and an a `bool` out argument
+2. `Fc` is called with the length of the interpolated string literal components, the number of _interpolation_ holes, any previously evaluated arguments, and a `bool` out argument
 (if `Fc` was resolved with one as the last parameter).
 The result is stored into a temporary value `ib`.
-    4. If `Fc` ended with a `bool` out argument, a check on that `bool` value is generated.
-If true, `Fa` will be called.
-Otherwise, they will not be called.
-    5. For every `Fax` in `Fa`, `Fax` is called on `ib` with either the current literal component or the saved temporary variable, as appropriate.
-If `Fax` returns a `bool`, the result is logically anded with all preceeding `Fax` calls.
-    6. The result of the expression is `ib`.
-2. Otherwise, the following steps are taken:
-    1. Any arguments to `Fc` that occur lexically before `i` are evaluated and stored into temporary variables in lexical order.
-    2. `Fc` is called with the length of the interpolated string literal components, the number of _interpolation_ holes, any previously evaluated arguments, and an a `bool` out argument
-    (if `Fc` was resolved with one as the last parameter).
-The result is stored into a temporary value `ib`.
 3. If `Fc` ended with a `bool` out argument, a check on that `bool` value is generated.
-If true, `Fa` will be called.
+If true, the methods in `Fa` will be called.
 Otherwise, they will not be called.
 4. For every `Fax` in `Fa`, `Fax` is called on `ib` with either the current literal component or _interpolation_ expression, as appropriate.
 If `Fax` returns a `bool`, the result is logically anded with all preceeding `Fax` calls.
-    5. The result of the expression is `ib`.
+5. The result of the conversion is `ib`.

 **~~Open~~ Question**